min-tee/Salary-Prediction/README.md

 **Features**

-jobId : unique identifier for each job positing.
+jobId : unique identifier for each job posting.

 companyId : unique identifier for each company posting the job position.